 1. Scope and purpose

 1.1.
-This Regulation applies to vehicles of Category M1Automated Lane Keeping System.
+This Regulation applies to the type approval of vehicles of Category M1 with regards to their Automated Lane Keeping System.

 2. Definitions

 For the purposes of this Regulation:

 2.1.
 “Automated Lane Keeping System (ALKS)” for low speed application is a system which is activated by the driver and which keeps the vehicle within its lane for travelling speed of 60 km/h or less by controlling the lateral and longitudinal movements of the vehicle for extended periods without the need for further driver input.